-SPENCES BRIDGE is wonderful little community on the banks of the Thompson River in the southern interior of beautiful super-natural British Columbia!
+SPENCES BRIDGE is a wonderful little community on the banks of the Thompson River in the southern interior of beautiful super-natural British Columbia!
 Check out our history and the many quaint and peaceful places to stay during your visit with us!

 ABOUT SPENCES BRIDGE